BLCM/bl3mods/Apocalyptech/README.md

 - **Enemy Equips** - A set of mods to alter what kind of gear enemies use.
 - **Infinite Slide** - Makes the duration of your character's slide effectively infinite.
+- **Jetbeasts (Almost) Everywhere** - Adds Jetbeast-spawning Catch-A-Ride consoles wherever regular ones are found, with the exception of Skittermaw Basin.
 - **Movement Speed Cheats** - Move faster!
 - **No Hidden Eridium** - Alters the Eridium spawns which require Mysterious Amulet to just be normal Eridium clusters/jars instead.